blinskey/borg-backup-scripts/README.md

 # Borg Backup Scripts

+**I no longer use or maintain this repository.** You may want to take a look at [Borgmatic][], which is a more mature tool with similar functionality.

 This repository contains a handful of scripts that can be used to enable fully automated encrypted remote backups with [Borg][].